chineduknight/ideation_FE/README.md

-# Project Title
+# WavyPay

-The name of the Project
+A simple authentication system with login and registration screens, client-side form validation, and state management using Redux.

 ## Demo link:

-Access my site at [google.com](https://google.com)
+Access my site at [knight-wavy](https://knight-wavy.netlify.app/)

 ## Table of Content: